TreeHacks/hackpack-arkit/README.md

 # hackpack-arkit

 ### Overview
 In this hackpack,  we're going to work with ARKit, the new framework from Apple that allows us to easily create augmented reality experiences in our iOS apps.
-This hackpack will teach you how to use a custom 3D model in agumented reality, how to use the ARKit hitscan, and how to anchor features to place the custom model on real-world objects.
+This hackpack will teach you how to use a custom 3D model in augmented reality, how to use the ARKit hitscan, and how to anchor features to place the custom model on real-world objects.
 We will create an AR experience where users can “plant” trees in AR and walk around them.

 ### Getting Started
 First, create a new Xcode project and select the Augmented Reality template.